heywillmosley/thenewhuman/wp-content/plugins/woocommerce-auto-added-coupons/readme.txt

 "WooCommerce Extended Coupon Features" adds functionality to the WooCommerce coupons and allows for automatic discount rules.
 Very easy to use, the functionality is conveniently integrated to the WooCommerce Edit Coupon panel.

-Compatible with WooCommerce 3.3.4.
-Backwards compatible with older WooCommerce versions (2.6.0 confirmed).
+Requires:
+* WooCommerce 3.0 or newer (3.4+ recommended)
+* PHP 5.4 or newer (7.0+ Recommended)
+* WordPress 4.8 or newer

+For compatibility with older versions of WooCommerce, please use "WooCommerce Extended Coupon Features" version 2.6.3.

 Full documentation is available at [www.soft79.nl](http://www.soft79.nl/documentation/wjecf).